stashed/elasticsearch/docs/elasticsearch.md

 sample-elasticsearch-backup-1561717803   sample-elasticsearch-backup   Succeeded   5m45s
 ```

 We can see above that the backup session has succeeded.
-Now, we will verify that the backed up data has been stored in the backend.
+Now, we are going to verify that the backed up data has been stored in the backend.

 **Verify Backup:**